trymoose/imessage-exporter/docs/features.md

     - Check In messages
     - Find My messages
 - Handwritten Messages
-  - Parses the protobuf payload to extract handwritten messages
+  - Parses the protobuf payload to extract handwritten message data
-    - Preview images display in HTML exports
+    - Displayed as embedded `svg` in HTML exports
     - TXT export behavior depends on attachment settings:
-      - `disabled`: embed in text file as `ascii` graphic
+      - `disabled`: embedded inline as an `ascii` graphic
-      - `compatible, efficient`: save as `svg`
+      - `compatible, efficient`: saved as an `svg` file
 - Duplicated group chats
   - Handles (participants) and chats (threads) can become duplicated
   - On startup: